-Self-sovereign identity is a concept in the digital movement that only the user should own their identity data fully without intervention from outside administration.
-COVID-19 has created a situation where everyone tries to digitize their day today activity to reduce human contacts.
+Self-Sovereign Identity is a concept in the digital movement that only the user should own their identity data fully without intervention from outside administration.
+COVID-19 has created a situation where everyone tries to digitize their day-to-day activity to reduce human contact.
 With that we have faced the biggest challenge of protecting our identity.
-This is the reason that we have to move to the era of Self-sovereign identity, and let’s see how it helps us.
+This is the reason that we must move to the era of Self-Sovereign Identity, below we will its benefits.

-Recently I had to go to the bank and cancel my card, due to some fraud transactions recorded by third parties.
-When the bank requested me to confirm whether I have provided my bank credentials to those third parties, I wasn’t able to do that.
-Because I couldn’t remember where I had given my bank details.
+Recently I had to go to the bank and cancel my card, due to some fraudulent transactions recorded by third parties.
+When the bank requested me to confirm whether I have provided my bank credentials to those third parties, I wasn’t able to do that because I couldn’t remember where I had given my bank details.
 Simply, I didn’t have control over my identity with those third parties.

-With the emergence of the internet throughout our day today lives, and the rapid increase of online usages increases some issues.
-Data theft, online fraud, and especially identity thefts.
+With the emergence of the internet throughout our day today lives, and the rapid increase of online usage increases issues such as data theft, online fraud, and especially identity theft.

-When you interact with online businesses to buy things you always have to trust some third parties to fulfill your actions.
+When you interact with online businesses to buy things you normally have to trust some third parties to fulfill your actions.
 Most of the time these third parties are service providers.
-Sometimes we provide our details to these third parties to act like us and do some actions, for example doing payments.
-And the scariest thing is these third parties collect confidential details from a lot of people and make them one sole target of hackers.
+Sometimes we provide our details to these third parties to make purchase transactions on our behalf.
+One of the more frightening aspects of this is third parties collect confidential details from a lot of people and make them one sole target of hackers.

-But when we do something similar physically we don’t face this much of a problem, For example, if someone asks you to verify your identity, we show our ID or driving license.
-Or when you do payment at the store, you just provide your bank card.
-In this way, the control and the ownership of the data stay with you.
-And the verifier accepts that because it’s a verifiable credential.
-And the verifier doesn’t have access to all the details we provided to the place where they issued that driving license or the bank card.
-This is the self-sovereign identity, we just need a digitized version of this.
+Similar actions conducted in person do not represent the same amount of risk.
+For example, if someone asks you to verify your identity, we show our ID or driver’s license, and when you pay at the store, you provide your bank card.
+In this way, the control and the ownership of the data stays with you.
+The verifier accepts this because it is a verifiable credential, and this person doesn’t have access to all the details where the driver’s license or bank card was issued.
+This is the Self-Sovereign Identity, however, we need a digitized version of this.

-By using a self-sovereign identity, the individual identity holders can control and create their credentials completely, without having to ask permission from a centralized authority or intermediary and give control over how their personal data is used and shared.
+By using Self-Sovereign Identity, the individual identity holders no longer have to seek permission from a centralized authority or intermediary, and can thus control their data and credentials completely.

 This can be explained using the following example:

-Behind these verifiable credentials, we have a set of claims that are bound to that, and those claims make the subject, it represents the person and only the owner has access to those details and only he can control that information.
-And you can present these claims and requests for a verifiable credential from an authorized issuer.
-And at the verifier, it will be verified cryptographically.
+Behind these verifiable credentials we have a set of claims that are bound to the credentials.
+These claims identify and represents the person, allowing them to be the sole owner with access to that sensitive information.
+You can present these claims and requests for a verifiable credential from an authorized issuer, and it will be verified cryptographically by the verifier.

 For example, a credit card is a traditional and physical verifiable credential.
-When you request for a credit card from an issuer, in this case from an authorized bank, you have to present several documents, your bio data, your salary information which are claims to represent the subject, which is you.
-And when you get the credit card you can use that and do payments at the store where it verifies your identity through this card without presenting your personal confidential details.
+When you request a credit card from an issuer (i.e. an authorized bank) you have to present several documents; your bio data, your salary information which are claims that represent the subject.
+When you use this credit card for payments at a store it verifies your identity through this card without presenting your personal confidential information.

-When we digitize this concept rather than using a physical card, we replace that with cryptography.
-The most common concept for this is to have a digital wallet, which can be accessed only by you.
-This doesn’t mean this is the safest way, you have to be responsible to protect your data, but it reduces the risk of exposing centralized identity details of a lot of users.
-This is where decentralized identifiers come to the picture.
+Digitizing this concept rather than using a physical card, enables the use of cryptography.
+The most common concept for this is to have a digital wallet which can be accessed only by you.
+This doesn’t mean this is the safest way and users should be vigilant in protecting their data, but it reduces the risk of exposing centralized identity details of a lot of users.
+This is where decentralized identifiers come into the picture.

 WSO2 Identity Server can act as an OpenID provider.
 OpenID provided by WSO2 Identity Server can be used to sign-in and sign-up for external services.
-Also WSO2 Identity Server acts as an OpenID consumer.
+Also, WSO2 Identity Server acts as an OpenID consumer.
 Any OpenID can be used to sign-in and sign-up for the WSO2 Identity Server.
-And WSO2 provides connecters to connect with more verifiable registries.
+WSO2 provides connectors to connect with more verifiable registries.

-The OpenID provider will ask for a username or password as basic , but this can be improved to the level of using biometric authentication using mobile phones.
-Then OpenID providers issue an identity token with the requested information.
+The OpenID provider will ask for a username or password as a primary means of verification, however, this can be improved to the level of using biometric authentication using mobile phones.
+Next OpenID providers issue an identity token with the requested information.
 The information contained in this token is similar to the details printed on your credit card.

-There’s a way to improve this further by using Verifiable Credential Authentication with OpenID Connect (VC-AuthN OIDC).
-Because with the above model OpenID provider becomes centralized and has a bit more control over the data.
-And with the details available within OpenID provider, can authenticate access to another site or service.
-This is a feature of federated identity and it violates the concept of self-sovereign identity.
+There is a way to improve this further by using Verifiable Credential Authentication with OpenID Connect (VC-AuthN OIDC).
+Because the above model OpenID provider becomes centralized and has more control over the data, the details available within OpenID provider can authenticate access to another site or service.
+This is a feature of federated identity and it violates the concept of Self-Sovereign Identity.

-VC-AuthN OIDC uses the OpenID connect standards to easily integrate with the supported systems and also provide a way to authenticate using the verifiable credentials, giving the control back to the user.
-This is more similar to the traditional OpenID connect, the only difference is in the token information.
-Rather than using the user’s information to construct the token, this use claims in the verifiable credentials presented by the user.
+VC-AuthN OIDC uses the OpenID connect standards to easily integrate with the supported systems and also provides a way to authenticate using the verifiable credentials, giving the control back to the user.
+This is similar to the traditional OpenID connect, the only difference is in the token information.
+Rather than using the user’s information to construct the token, this uses claims in the verifiable credentials presented by the user.

-The evolution of identity management moving toward a user-centric control approach.
-Self-sovereign identity evolved more with the popularity of blockchain technology.
-Blockchain doesn’t only solve above mentioned challenges, it provides the missing link to use cryptography to prove identity.
+The evolution of Identity Management moving toward a user-centric control approach.
+Self-Sovereign Identity evolved more with the popularity of blockchain technology.
+Blockchain doesn’t only solve the above-mentioned challenges, it provides the missing link to use cryptography to prove identity.

-We can use the same example to explain this.
+Let’s use an example to explain this.
 The bank is the issuer of the claim holder which is your credit card.
-And the bank will link to the decentralized identifier on the blockchain that signs the claims via keys.
+And the bank will link the decentralized identifier on the blockchain that signs the claims via keys.
 Your digital wallet, which holds your claims, has keys that link to the decentralized identifier controlled on the blockchain.
-And you can use that to countersign the credit card.
-And at the store as a verifier, can check whether this is issued by the bank and it belongs to you.
+You can use that to countersign the credit card.
+The store as the verifier can determine whether this is issued by the bank and that it belongs to you.
 This is the usage of blockchain to look up decentralized identifiers.

-With the evolvement of Identity management, we have reached the era of user centric self sovereign identity.
+With the evolution of Identity Management, we have reached the era of user centric Self-Sovereign Identity.
 This gives back the control again to the user and makes it more real like a digital world.
-This makes digitization more secure and reliable for the users, which is a necessary thing for today, when we need to isolate from people to overcome this pandemic.
+This makes digitization more secure and reliable for the users, which is a necessity in everyday life and especially during a pandemic.